 But what makes Arabic PowerPoint translation different?
 Isn’t translating bullet points and charts easier than more complex documents?
 Unfortunately, it’s not so simple.
 Translating slides presents several problems.

 The Unique Challenges of Arabic Powerpoint Translation

 1) Compact Style.
 PowerPoint writing tries to convey as much information as possible on each slide.
 This leads to a punchy, telegraphic style in English.
 The usual rules about what makes up a full sentence are discarded.
-Instead, the goal instead is to fit as much information as possible to a small package.
-Unfortunately, good Arabic style does not lend itself to abbreviation.
+Instead, the goal instead is to fit as much information as possible into a small package.
+Unfortunately, good Arabic style does not lend itself to the abbreviation.
 Full names of ministries, business terms, and complete sentences are still preferable in Arabic PowerPoint writing.
 This can lead to a mismatch between a piece of text and the space available for it on the slide.
 Careful translators must strike a balance between these competing demands.

 2) Business Terms and Acronyms.
 Consultants often assume readers will be familiar with English business and economic jargon.
 This can create several issues for translators.
 Arabic readers might be used to seeing the term in English but unfamiliar with how it is translated into Arabic.
 Or Egyptian business readers might be used to seeing one term while Saudis expect another.
 Thus, good translators must be aware of how the audience is used to seeing individual terms in the specific business context.

 3) Formatting.
 Arabic is a right-to-left (RTL) language.
 This means that all tables, graphs, and slides with a horizontal orientation must be flipped to have the correct flow in Arabic.
 While there are some tricks to speed things up, this often requires a complete re-formatting of the slide.
 Inexperienced translators either skip this step altogether or don’t know all the formatting tricks to flip slides quickly and neatly.